 - Following a comprehensive assessment and advising process, veterans will be placed into variable credit courses.
 These courses will augment the veterans’ healthcare training and experience in five areas of nursing practice.
 After completing the program, veterans will receive an ATC (Advanced Technical Certificate) in Practical Nursing and be eligible to sit for the NCLEX-PN exam.

-Practical Nursing - Veteran Advanced Technical Certificate (1.5 years)
+Practical Nursing - Veteran Intermediate Technical Certificate (1.5 years)

 - Course Sequence Intermediate Technical Certificate: Veteran to Nurse